 Randall Balmer holds the John Phillips Chair in Religion at Dartmouth College in Hanover, N.H.
 He is an expert on American religious history and especially American evangelicalism and the role of religion in American presidential politics.
-He is the author of Redeemer: The Life of Jimmy Carter; Mine Eyes Have Seen the Glory: A Journey Into the Evangelical Subculture in America; and God in the White House: How Faith Shaped the Presidency From John F. Kennedy to George W. Bush.
+He is the author of Evangelicalism in America, Redeemer: The Life of Jimmy Carter and God in the White House: How Faith Shaped the Presidency From John F. Kennedy to George W. Bush.

 Peter Bourne is a visiting senior research fellow at the University of Oxford in Oxford, England.
 He worked previously as an assistant secretary-general of the United Nations and is the author of the 1997 book Jimmy Carter: A Comprehensive Biography from Plains to Post-Presidency.

 Brooks Flippen is a professor of history at Southeastern Oklahoma State University in Durant, Okla., and a scholar of religion and American politics.
 He is the author of Jimmy Carter, the Politics of Family, and the Rise of the Religious Right.